Privacy Policy

 This is the privacy notice and cookies policy of RedTech Recruitment Ltd. In this document, “we”, “our”, or “us” refer to RedTech Recruitment Ltd. This policy governs the collection, storage and use of personal information collected by us:

-• as a result of you responding to an advertisement posted by us on a job board online such as Milkround, CV Library, Monster, LinkedIn, Indeed etc. or share data via any other social media functions; or
+- as a result of you responding to an advertisement posted by us on a job board online such as Milkround, CV Library, Monster, LinkedIn, Indeed etc., or via any other social media functions; or

-• if you contact us about a problem with our site
+- if you contact us about a problem with our site; or

 This policy will tell you how we use the data collected and processed from you and when you use our website redtech-recruit.com.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.